astronomer/docs/astro/kubernetespodoperator.md

 To run Docker images from a private registry on Astro, a Kubernetes Secret that contains credentials to your registry must be created.
 Injecting this secret into your Deployment's namespace will give your tasks access to Docker images within your private registry.

-1. Log in to your Docker registry and follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#log-in-to-docker-hub) to produce a `/.docker/config.json` file.
-If the generated `/docker/config.json` does not contain any credentials, copy your registry URL, username, and password.
-2. In the Astro UI, select a Workspace and then select the Deployment you want to use the KubernetesPodOperator with.
-3. Copy the value in the **NAMESPACE** field.
-4. Contact [Astronomer support](https://cloud.astronomer.io/open-support-request) and provide the namespace of the Deployment.

-Astronomer Support will give you instructions on how to securely send your credentials.
-Do not send this file by email, as it contains sensitive credentials to your registry.
-Astronomer will use these credentials to create a Kubernetes secret in your Deployment's namespace.
+Submit a request to [Astronomer support](https://cloud.astronomer.io/open-support-request) for creating a Kubernetes Secret to enable pulling images from private registries.
+Astronomer Support provide give you the necessary instructions on how to generate and securely send the credentials.

 #### Step 2: Specify the Kubernetes Secret in your DAG